caseyanderson/howtoSC3/MDPFA21/01-crash-course-FA21.md

 ~label1.string = "vol";
 ```

 In the above we created a `StaticText` object, which is a view capable of displaying non-editable text.
-Note that I have stored it to the global variable `~label1`, which provides a hint at its function to anyone reading the code.
-After creating an instance of `StaticText` we execute four methods on that instance (`~label1`) in an effort to style the label in the manner we want.
+Note that I have stored it to the global variable `~label1`.
+After creating an instance of `StaticText` we execute four methods on that instance (`~label1`) in an effort to style the label.
 The function of each `method` is self-explanatory, but if you would like to read the formal SC explanation for each I encourage you to look up `StaticText` in the SC docs [here](http://doc.sccode.org/Classes/StaticText.html).

 We still cannot see our `~window`, though.
 In order to create the `~window` simply execute `~window.front;`.
 Do so now and you should see a window that looks like this: